tiksem/KotlinSpirit/README.md

 `val exp = a + b` matches `a` or `b`

-As an example let's consider we want to create a parser which parsers an input, where a user can specify his username or an identification number.
+As an example let's consider we want to create a parser, which parses an input, where a user can specify his username or an identification number.
 ```
 val id = long or (char('a'..'z') + +char('a'..'z', '0'..'9'))
 ```